History of Berliner FC Dynamo (1989–2004): FC Berlin (1990)

-BFC Dynamo played friendly matches against West German teams during the winter break.
-The team lost 0–2 to Werder Bremen at the Sportplatz Kampfbahn in Rühen on 10 February 1990, and then 0–4 to Borussia Dortmund at the Kampfbahn Schwansbell in Lünen on 17 February 1990.
-The club then participated in the first edition of the indoor tournament "Internationales Berliner Hallenfußballturnier" in the Werner-Seelenbinder-Halle on 18–20 February 1990, together with Union Berlin, Hertha, Blau-Weiß 1890 Berlin, Pogoń Szczecin, and Bohemians 1905, among other clubs.
-Legendary Hamburger SV striker Uwe Seeler was guest of honour at the tournament.
-The team was met by a fiercely hostile audience, and the players were insulted and spat at.
-Demonstrators had stormed the Stasi headquarters in the locality of Lichtenberg only days before the tournament.
-Many spectators in the audience shouted "Stasi pigs!".
-FC Berlin reached the final, but lost 4–5 in extra time against Union Berlin in front of 4,400 spectators.
-Thomas Doll scored a total of 12 goals and became the best scorer in the tournament.
-The tournament marked the beginning of the demise of the former East German champion.
-The Peaceful revolution and the hatred against the club made many players want to leave as soon as possible and distance themselves.

-Coach Peter Rohde had a hard time finding a replacement for Thom.
-He was also worried that he would soon lose Doll as well.
-FC Berlin defeated FC Rot-Weiß Erfurt 3-1 away on the 14th matchday, 24 February 1990.
-Doll scored two goals in the match.
-The team then defeated BSG Stahl Brandenburg 5-1 at home on the following matchday, 3 March 1990.
+Coach Peter Rohde had a hard time finding a replacement for forward Andreas Thom.
+He was worried that he would soon lose Thomas Doll as well.
+The league restarted with a match against FC Rot-Weiß Erfurt away on the 14th matchday, February 24, 1990.
+FC Berlin defeated FC Rot-Weiß Erfurt 3–1, after two goals by Doll.
+The team then defeated BSG Stahl Brandenburg 5–1 at home on the following matchday, on March 3, 1990.
 FC Berlin was now in third place in the league, only two points behind leading SG Dynamo Dresden.
-However, there followed a 1-3 defeat away to second-placed 1.
-FC Magdeburg on the 16th matchday, 10 March 1990, and a 1-1 draw against BSG Energie Cottbus on the 17th matchday, 17 March 1990.
+However, there followed a 1–3 defeat away to second-placed 1.
+FC Magdeburg on the 16th matchday, 10 March 1990, and a 1–1 draw against BSG Energie Cottbus on the 17th matchday, 17 March 1990.
 It now became quite clear that FC Berlin would not have a chance at the title.
 Hooligans of FC Berlin rioted in Jena before the match against FC Carl Zeiss Jena on the 20th matchday, 4 April 1990.
 They looted shops, smashed windscreens of police vehicles with stones, and left a trail of destruction in the city centre.